To Fight Climate Change, New York City Will Push Skyscrapers To Slash Emissions

 Supporters of the bill, including the council members who passed it, have responded to concerns over cost by pointing out that climate change poses an existential threat to this coastal metropolis.
 On Thursday, many of the bill's supporters recalled the devastating effects of Superstorm Sandy in 2012.

-"You can't put a price tag on life on earth," City Council Speaker Corey Johnson said before the Council's vote.
+"You can't put a price tag on life on Earth," City Council Speaker Corey Johnson said before the council's vote.

 Or, as Eddie Bautista of the NYC Environmental Justice Alliance told crowds outside, "If your house is on fire, you don't ask how much the windows cost when they kick it in."

 Maritza Silva-Farrell is the executive director of Align, a nonprofit that pushed for the bill's passage.
 "The lives of our kids and our grandkids are at stake and we really need to take bold actions," she says.

 "The question I constantly ask," she says, "is for folks to actually do a cost analysis" — and account for those human lives.